-Ariport desks are the counters at which a passenger can get information.
+Alroport desks are the counters at which a passenger can get information.
 The pictogram for an information desk is often the letter 'i'.
 There are information desks for the airport itself and the various airlines that fly from that airport.
 Staff at the tourist information desks can assist passengers with questions about the airport, as well as provide general information about the city, book accommodation and recommend tours and attractions.
-Most airlines will have a service desk that provides information about the airline as well is help with the purchase of tickets.
+Most airlines will have a service desk that provides information about the airline as well as help with the purchase of tickets.

-furnish clients with correct information about the different travel documents and he state conditions for issuing joint passports with reference to South African pass nents that could be used instead of a passport from a given list of docu read and interpret visa requirements and validity and state where to obtain visas for foreign countries, using the GSA;
+furnish clients with correct information about the different travel documents and how elect documents that could be used instead of a passport from a given list of documents, read and interpret visa requirements and validity and state where to obtain visas for foreign countries, using the GSA;

-se prospective tourists in simulated situations on permits required for spin n entering foreign countries;
+udvise prospective tourists in simulated situations on permits required for specific item when entering foreign countries;